gardener/machine-spec/spec.md

 This optional RPC helps in optimizing the working of the plugin by avoiding unwanted calls to `CreateMachine()` and `DeleteMachine()`.

 - If a VM corresponding to the specified machine object `Name` exists on provider the `GetMachineStatusResponse` fields are to be filled similar to the `CreateMachineResponse`.
+- The plugin SHALL only act on machines belonging to the cluster-id/cluster-name obtained from the `ProviderSpec`.
 - The plugin can OPTIONALY make use of the secrets supplied in the `Secrets` map in the `GetMachineStatusRequest` to communicate with the provider.
 - This operation MUST be idempotent.